Wednesday has been deadliest day in reported coronavirus deaths in US

 “Where we are today, you will be in three weeks or four weeks or five weeks or six weeks,” he said.
 “What we do here will chart the course.”

-Cuomo attributed the high numbers to international tourism and the fact that New Yorkers live and work in close proximity to each others.
+Cuomo attributed the high numbers to international tourism and the fact that New Yorkers live and work in close proximity to each other.

-Anyone who has left New York over the last few days should self-quarantine, Birx said.
+Anyone who has left New York over the past few days should self-quarantine, Birx said.

 The state and city are making appeals to the federal government for more medical supplies.